jfricano/WordNet/README.md

 <h2>WordNet.java</h2>
 <b>The WordNet digraph.</b> The WordNet object is represented as a directed graph (digraph).
 Each vertex v is an integer that represents a synset, and each directed edge v→w represents that w is a hypernym of v.
 The WordNet digraph is a rooted DAG: it is acyclic and has one vertex—the root—that is an ancestor of every other vertex.
 However, it is not necessarily a tree because a synset can have more than one hypernym.
 A small subgraph of the WordNet digraph appears below.

-<b>The WordNet input file formats.</b> We now describe the two data files that you will use to create the WordNet digraph.
-The files are in comma-separated values (CSV) format: each line contains a sequence of fields, separated by commas.
+<b>The WordNet input file formats.</b> The files are in comma-separated values (CSV) format: each line contains a sequence of fields, separated by commas.

 <ul>
 <li>List of synsets.
 The file synsets.txt contains all noun synsets in WordNet, one per line.
 Line i of the file (counting from 0) contains the information for synset i.
-The first field is the synset id, which is always the integer i; the second field is the synonym set (or synset); and the third field is its dictionary definition (or gloss), which is not relevant to this assignment.</li>
+The first field is the synset id, which is always the integer i; the second field is the synonym set (or synset); and the third field is its dictionary definition (or gloss), which is not relevant to this project.</li>

 <li>List of hypernyms.
 The file hypernyms.txt contains the hypernym relationships.
 Line i of the file (counting from 0) contains the hypernyms of synset i.
 The first field is the synset id, which is always the integer i; subsequent fields are the id numbers of the synset’s hypernyms.</li>
 </ul>